The Ultimate Timor Leste Backpacking Guide (Updated for 2025)

 Balibo

-The place where five Australian journalists were killed in 1975 to prevent them from telling the world of the Indonesian atrocities in Timor Leste.
+The place where five Australian journalists were killed in 1975 to prevent them from telling the world of the atrocities committed by the Indonesian military in Timor Leste.

 The Balibo house, as it came to be known, was where they barricaded and painted the Australian flag in an attempt to inform the military that they weren’t Timorese guerilla.
 This didn’t help them.
 The movie Balibo (2009) tells that story.